Herbert Money: Early influences

-In 1926, the missionary statesman Dr John R Mott visited university colleges in New Zealand under the auspices of the Student Christian Movement seeking missionaries for the continent of Asia.
-As Money sought to go to South America, Dr Mott put him in touch with Dr John A Mackay.
-In 1917, Mackay, supported by the Free Church of Scotland, founded Colegio Anglo Peruano, a school for boys in Lima, Peru.
+In 1926, the renowned missionary Dr John R Mott visited university colleges in New Zealand under the auspices of the Student Christian Movement seeking missionaries for the continent of Asia.
+As Money wished to go to South America, Dr Mott put him in touch with Dr John A Mackay.
+In 1917, Mackay, supported by the Free Church of Scotland, had founded Colegio Anglo Peruano, a school for boys in Lima, Peru.
 In 1942, the school name was changed to Colegio San Andrés.

-Money's interest in the South American continent was inspired by the testimonies of Frederick B Glass, whom he met in 1925, and of George Allan, a New Zealander and founder of the Bolivian Indian Mission, whom he met in 1926.
+Money's interest in South America was inspired by the testimonies of Frederick B Glass, whom he met in 1925, and of George Allan, a New Zealander and founder of the Bolivian Indian Mission, whom he met in 1926.
 Both wrote in Money's personal autograph album.
 Glass completed his words of encouragement with a quote from Carlyle: ‘Choose well, your choice is brief but eternal [is brief and yet endless]'.
-It was an apt quotation for a young man shortly to embark upon a lifetime of work in Peru.
-Mackay, who had by now been appointed by the YMCA to be secretary-at-large for South America, passed on Money's name to the Free Church of Scotland.
+Mackay, who had by then been appointed by the YMCA to be secretary-at-large for South America, passed on Money's name to the Free Church of Scotland.
 The church was looking for someone with his qualifications, and since none could be found in Scotland he was offered a position on the staff of the college.

-Early days in Peru
+Work in Peru

 Netta Kemp

 When Money arrived in Peru on 2 August 1927, he considered his chances of finding a life partner to be slim (his own words), but within a few days he was to meet Janet "Netta" Kemp, the only female teacher in Colegio Anglo Peruano.
-Within two months of their meeting the couple announced their betrothal.
-Reverend J Calvin Mackay celebrated their union on 11 January 1928 in Cajamarca.
+Within two months of their meeting the couple announced their engagement.
+Reverend J Calvin Mackay officiated their wedding on 11 January 1928 in Cajamarca.
 According to Spanish custom, she became known as Netta Kemp de Money.
-Herbert and Netta Money were made for each other.
-They were both strong and assertive, and they needed to be to balance each other.
-They were both fluent in Spanish.
-Each enjoyed a teaching ministry above all ministries.
-Perhaps their greatest unspoken disappointment was that they were unable to have children.
+Both were fluent in Spanish and enjoyed their teaching ministry.
+Unfortunately they were unable to have children.

 John Mackay

-John Mackay, the founder of the college in 1917, had qualified for a doctorate in philosophy in 1918, the first Anglo-Saxon to do so from the University of San Marcos.
-Over the ensuing years six other members of the college staff followed his example.
 Mackay firmly believed that a missionary, particularly one engaged in educational work, should immerse himself in the life of the country and become as familiar as possible with its history, politics, sociology and culture.
 In the academic world of Peru a doctoral degree was expected of a person appointed to be the principal or vice-principal of a large school.
+Mackay had qualified for a doctorate in philosophy in 1918, the first Anglo-American to do so from the University of San Marcos.
+Over the ensuing years six other members of the college staff followed his example.